larkintuckerllc/aws-architect-associate/3/3.1/README.md

 > AWS Directory Service provides multiple ways to use Microsoft Active Directory (AD) with other AWS services.
 Directories store information about users, groups, and devices, and administrators use them to manage access to information and resources.
 AWS Directory Service provides multiple directory choices for customers who want to use existing Microsoft AD or Lightweight Directory Access Protocol (LDAP)–aware applications in the cloud.
 It also offers those same choices to developers who need a directory to manage users, groups, devices, and access.

+&nbsp;

+> AD Connector is a directory gateway with which you can redirect directory requests to your on-premises Microsoft Active Directory without caching any information in the cloud.
+AD Connector comes in two sizes, small and large.
+You can spread application loads across multiple AD Connectors to scale to your performance needs.
+There are no enforced user or connection limits.

+&nbsp;

+> Simple AD is a standalone managed directory that is powered by a Samba 4 Active Directory Compatible Server.
+It is available in two sizes.

 [What Is AWS Directory Service?](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/what_is.html)

 **notes**: A Cloud Guru: